JonathanKelsi/pwnable.kr/asm.md

 Syscalls are done by interrupting the processor, and passing control the kernel.
 The kernel will then execute the syscall, and return the result to the program.

 In practice, the program will call `int` with the right interrupt nubmer - so the interrupt handler will be the kernel.
-Also, the program will pass the syscall number in the `eax` register, and the arguments in the other registers.
-The kernel will then execute the syscall, and return the result in the `eax` register.
+Then, the program will pass the syscall number in the `eax` register, and the arguments in the other registers.
+After that, the kernel will execute the syscall, and return the result in the `eax` register.

 #### seccomp